 The Federal Energy Management Program (FEMP) provides acquisition guidance for residential gas storage water heaters, a product category covered by ENERGY STAR efficiency requirements.
-Federal laws and requirements mandate that agencies purchase ENERGY STAR-qualified products or FEMP-designated products in all product categories covered by these programs and in any acquisition actions that are not specifically exempted by law.
+Federal laws and requirements mandate that agencies purchase ENERGY STAR Certified products or FEMP-designated products in all product categories covered by these programs and in any acquisition actions that are not specifically exempted by law.

 FEMP's acquisition guidance and associated ENERGY STAR efficiency requirements for residential gas storage water heaters are technology neutral, meaning that one technology is not favored over another.

-This acquisition guidance was updated in June 2016.
+This acquisition guidance was updated in July 2018.

 Find Product Efficiency Requirements